Skip to main content

 Assessing a film or computer game as exempt

 The Classification Board does not assess content as being exempt.
-It also does not give formal advice regarding the exemption criteria for specific products.

 Labelling an exempt film or computer game

-• 'this film/computer game is exempt from classification'
+This computer game is exempt from classification